Career change trends 2026: what community services professionals need to know

 Frequently Asked Questions

-Q: How many hours should I dedicate to study each week?
+Q: How many hours a week should I expect to study online?

-If you're studying full-time, we recommend allocating around 15-20 hours per week to coursework and assessments.
-Setting aside regular time each week will help you stay on track and progress steadily toward your qualification and career goals.
+If you’re studying full-time, a good guide is around 15-20 hours per week for coursework and assessments.
+Setting aside regular study time each week can help you stay on track and make steady progress towards your qualification.

-Q: Do I need computer skills to study online?
+Q: Do I need basic computer skills to study online?

 Speak to one of our Course and Career’s Advisors